-IEC National terminates memberships that are more than 90 days in arrears.
+IEC National terminates memberships that are more than 90 days in arrears with their dues.
 Chapters receive notice of delinquent members once they are 60 days in arrears.
+Members at-Large receive a dues delinquency notice when they are 60 days in arrears.
 Once terminated, the former member and its chapter are notified.
-Members at-large also have 90 days to pay their dues before their memberships are cancelled.
+Members at-large also have 90 days to pay their dues before their membership is cancelled.